Rob-Kachmar/lang-syntax/python/main.md

       print(arr[-2:])
       # [4 5]

-- Getting values from a NumPy Array
+- Getting / Filtering Values from a NumPy Array
   - ```python
       import numpy as np